trusona/trusona-gateway-oidc-dotnet/Readme.md

 ## Running the Example

-1. Checkout the project from Git
+1. Checkout the project from GitHub
 1. Edit `appsettings.json` and add your `ClientID` value
 1. Execute `dotnet run --project trusona-gateway-example`
 1. Open a browser and navigate to `https://localhost:5001`